AtsushiSakai/PythonRobotics/SECURITY.md

 ## Reporting a Vulnerability

-If you find any sequrity related problem, let us know by creating an issue about it.
+If you find any security related problem, let us know by creating an issue about it.